-- The Governing Body is accountable for agreeing, revising, monitoring and evaluating the Careers Policy.
-This role is delegated to the Curriculum and Student Welfare Committee. - The Headteacher has overall responsibility for ensuring that the Careers Education Information Advice and Guidance (CEIAG) that students receive is impartial, planned, appropriate to age and to context. - The Senior Leadership Team are responsible for making sure the Careers Education and Guidance policy is being adhered to throughout the school.
-The Director of Post 16 will also lead a team of experienced tutors to work with students on Post 18 choices. - The Careers Leader Phil Richardson p.richardson@allsaints.sheffield.sch.uk 0114 2724851 works with students to inform them of the different progression routes available to them post 16 and guide their decision making at the key transition points, provide support throughout the Sheffield Progress process, Career activities, Labour Market Information with the aid of our Enterprise Coordinator, provide IAG information to students.
-Build up relations with businesses and other relevant parties. - Subject Leaders are responsible for ensuring that all subject teachers are linking the curriculum to careers and this is built into the schemes of work each year. - Heads of Year and Pastoral Staff will have a focus on working with students to raise aspirations, challenge stereotypes and ensure that information flows are timely and appropriate, to ensure choices made by students are of the highest quality. - PSHE lead will work with the careers leader to embed a stable careers programme within the PSHE curriculum. - All staff contribute to development of student knowledge of careers paths, through their curriculum time and through their pastoral role. - The Careers Advisor is responsible for delivering high quality careers advice and guidance in order to provide accurate, impartial and practical advice for every student to allow them to make a decision at Key transition points at either post 16 or post 18.
+- The Local Academy Committee is accountable for agreeing, revising, monitoring and evaluating the Careers Policy. - The Headteacher has overall responsibility for ensuring that the Careers Education Information Advice and Guidance (CEIAG) that students receive is impartial, planned, appropriate to age and to context. - The Senior Leadership Team are responsible for making sure the Careers Education and Guidance policy is being adhered to throughout the school.
+The Director of Post 16 will also lead a team of experienced tutors to work with students on Post 18 choices. - The Careers Lead works with students to inform them of the different progression routes available to them post 16 and guide their decision making at the key transition points, provide support throughout the Sheffield Progress process, Career activities, Labour Market Information with the aid of our Enterprise Coordinator, provide IAG information to students.
+Build up relations with businesses and other relevant parties. - Subject Leaders are responsible for ensuring that all subject teachers are linking the curriculum to careers and this is built into the schemes of work each year. - Heads of Year and Pastoral Staff will have a focus on working with students to raise aspirations, challenge stereotypes and ensure that information flows are timely and appropriate, to ensure choices made by students are of the highest quality. - PSHE lead will work with the careers leader to embed a stable careers programme within the PSHE curriculum. - All staff contribute to development of student knowledge of careers paths, through their curriculum time and through their pastoral role. - The Careers Lead is responsible for delivering high quality careers advice and guidance in order to provide accurate, impartial and practical advice for every student to allow them to make a decision at Key transition points at either post 16 or post 18.
 The Careers adviser is trained to Level 6 standard and regularly attends CPD sessions to keep their skills and knowledge up to date.